labsyspharm/ashlar/docs/how-to-use.md

 parent: Home
 ---

-## This website is contains several types of documentation
+## This website contains several types of documentation

 1. [Overview](./overview/overview-land.html) provides relevant background information related to ASHLAR and more details about how ASHLAR works.